WillAdams/gcodepreview/README.md

  - Rewrite using literati documentclass, suppression of SVG code
  - dxfrectangle (without G-code support)

+Version 0.5

+ - more shapes
+ - consolidate rectangles, arcs, and circles in gcodepreview.scad

 Possible future improvements:

  - support for additional tooling shapes such as tapered ball-nose tools or lollipop cutters or thread-cutting tools